-M.Sc. in Education & Training Management (eLearning)
+Master of Science in Education & Training Management (E-learning)

 The MSc. in Education and Training Management (eLearning) is a two-year part-time programme.
 Current participants on the programme are drawn from the widely varying fields of education (primary, post-primary, third level, adult education), corporate training, industry, health, professional organisations, NGO's, government departments and state agencies.
 The eLearning strand is unique in its expertise in practice-based and practice-led research, which allows a depth of qualitative analysis unparalleled in other Irish institutions.

 Previous participants, who took part in a recent programme survey, highlighted the transformative and collaborative learning environment; a supportive structure enabled participants to flourish creatively and become leaders of change in their organisations.
 The practical and student-centered approach to learning was also revealed insofar as the course is tailored to meet practitioners' needs in the workplace.

 Applications for DC902 online via PAC system closing on 30th March 2017.

 Interviews will take place on Monday 3rd and Tuesday 4th April 2017.